HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Research Clinics/Centers.

 Research clinics and centers facilitate clinical trials to develop and test new medical treatments, devices, and diagnostic methods by enrolling human volunteers, conducting experiments, and collecting data under strict protocols to ensure patient safety and regulatory compliance.

-These facilities provide the necessary specialized equipment, trained staff, and a controlled environment to test new interventions and advance the field of healthcare.
+These facilities provide the specialized equipment, trained staff, and controlled environments needed to test new interventions and advance the field of healthcare.

 Key Functions